 This dish will definitely make its way on our table and quite often from now on.
-Its taste and texture remind me of biriyani, another delicious dish originating in the Indian continent.
+Its taste and texture remind me of my beef biriyani or chicken biriyani other delicious dishes originating in the Indian continent.

 And since I mentioned poaching the fish, if you do go for smoked haddock, boil it in a cup of milk for 10 minutes until the flesh flakes.
 The milk will cut down on its sharpness.